How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Total all categories: $2,370 Remaining balance: $430

-In this example, the remaining $430 provides a buffer for months with higher variable expenses or unexpected costs.
+The remaining $430 provides a buffer for months with higher variable expenses or unexpected costs.
 Over time, as the emergency fund grows, this buffer can be redirected toward other financial goals.

-This is a framework, not a prescription.
 Your numbers will be different.
 But the structure — income, fixed, variable, irregular, savings — applies universally.

-Conclusion: Your Budget Is a Living Plan
+Your Budget Is a Living Plan

 You now have the complete process for building your first monthly budget.
 Gather your income information.
 List your fixed expenses.
 Estimate your variable expenses.
 Account for irregular costs.
 Calculate the balance.
 Build in savings as a commitment.
 Adjust until the numbers work.
 Track consistently.
 Review monthly.